Imaging & Reports

 Pituitary MRI

-Preoperative imaging demonstrated pituitary adenoma with growth hormone excess
+Preoperative imaging demonstrated pituitary macroadenoma with growth hormone excess

 Postoperative imaging confirmed successful resection

-No evidence of recurrent mass on follow-up studies
+No evidence of recurrent pituitary mass on follow-up studies

 Cardiovascular and Autonomic Testing